Analytical Chemistry Instruments

 Calculation and Interpretation of Analytical Data

 An analysis is not complete until the results are expressed in such a manner that can be understood by all.
-In recent years greater attention has been given to statistical data on analytical chemistry.
-It can establish a new branch of science which is termed Chemometrics.
+In recent years, greater attention has been given to statistical data on analytical chemistry.
+Therefore, it can establish a new branch of science which is termed Chemometrics.

 Applications of Analytical Chemistry

-• In environmental science, analytical chemistry techniques are used for monitoring sulfur dioxide and carbon dioxide.
+• In environmental science, analytical chemistry techniques are mostly used for monitoring sulfur dioxide and carbon dioxide.

 • Analysis of dissolved oxygen and chlorine from water can be carried out by potentiometry and colorimetry.

-• For the analysis of pesticides and insecticides from crops, we used the gas and high-performance liquid chromatography technique in analytical chemistry.
+• During the analysis of pesticides and insecticides from crops, we used gas and high-performance liquid chromatography techniques in analytical chemistry.

 • Spectrophotometry is another instrument used for the analysis of micronutrients such as iron, copper, zinc, molybdenum, boron, and manganese in the soil sample.